 Veterans Day Vignette #1:

 My point of entry into Vietnam was Cam Rahn Bay.
-Following evening mess on that first day, I took a stroll and found myself on the western perimeter where a young private was walking guard.
+Following the evening mess (meal) on that first day, I took a stroll and found myself on the western perimeter where a young private was walking guard.
 During our conversation, I noticed he didn’t have a magazine in his weapon.
-Upon closer scrutiny, I discovered he had no magazines on him at all.
+Upon closer scrutiny, I discovered he had no ammunition at all.
 My first thought was, “What kind of war had I gotten myself in?”

 So, I asked him why was he pulling guard duty totally unarmed in a war zone?
 He pointed to the mountain range that rose rather abruptly beyond the perimeter fence.
 Then he told me the South Korean White Horse Division patrolled those mountains and there was very little danger the post would be attacked.
 The South Korean White Horse and Tiger divisions were noted for their ferocity and penchant for hand-to-hand combat.

 It would have been nice to have been assigned to a place as secure as Cam Rahn Bay.
 However, that was not the case.

 Veterans Day Vignette #2:

-My second day in Vietnam I was told to report to the airfield for a flight to Cu Chi, the headquarters of the 25th Infantry Division.
-About fifteen minutes before the flight they called all of us “newbies” together and asked if we minded having a body on board for the flight.
-I had been to funerals and thought this couldn’t be bad.
+On my second day in Vietnam, I was told to report to the airfield for a flight to Cu Chi, the headquarters of the 25th Infantry Division.
+About fifteen minutes before the flight they called all of us “newbies” together and asked if we had a problem with having a body on board for the flight.
+I had been to funerals and thought this couldn’t be all that bad.
 It would probably be a nice wooden coffin with brass handles and most likely have an American flag draped over it.

 Just before flight time, a detail came up with a stretcher bearing the body of a serviceman in a body bag that clearly showed the contour of the dead man.
 Two things stood out about this episode.
 First, I was struck by the care and dignity afforded this fallen soldier as the detail placed his body at our feet.
 Second, the reality of war was beginning to sink in fast.
 Little did I know how that reality would be ratcheted up in two short weeks.

 Veterans Day Vignette #3:

-I met Jackie Trosper my first day of boot camp at Fort Benning, GA.
+I met Jackie Trosper on my first day of boot camp at Fort Benning, GA.
 He was from Corbin, KY.
-We then went to Advanced Infantry Training (AIT) at Fort Polk, LA.
-We flew together to Vietnam from Travis AFB, CA. After arriving in Cu Chi on September 16, 1967, we underwent an additional week of intense in-country training before being sent to our Base Camp in Dau Tieng.
+Following boot camp, we both went to Advanced Infantry Training (AIT) at Fort Polk, LA.
+Following AIT, we flew together to Vietnam from Travis AFB, CA. After arriving in Cu Chi on September 16, 1967, we underwent an additional week of intense in-country training before being sent to our Base Camp in Dau Tieng.

-It seems the patrol leader shot the wrong azimuth with his compass when leaving the perimeter taking the patrol in close proximity to the LP.
+It seems the patrol leader shot the wrong azimuth with his compass when leaving the perimeter thus taking the patrol in close proximity to the LP.
 The LP, not expecting friendlies in their area, reacted accordingly.
 We lost a good soldier and the world lost a good man to simple human error.
 This would not be the last time human error would rear its ugly head.

 Veterans Day Vignette #4:

-We were moving up in support of a group that had come under fire from the VC in spider holes.
+We were moving up in support of a group that had come under fire from the Viet Cong (VC) in spider holes.
 A spider hole is a shallow round hole in the ground, often covered by a camouflaged lid, in which a soldier can hide and then stand and fire a weapon.
-As I approached one of the spider holes someone tossed a hand grenade into it.
+As I approached one of the spider holes, someone tossed a hand grenade into it.
 The grenade came flying out as fast as it went in.
-I dove for a tree trying to put it between my head and the blast but in doing so exposed my left flank and back.
+I dove for a rubber tree trying to put the tree between my head and the blast but in doing so exposed my left flank and back.

 A grenade has a 4.5-second fuse which allows it to explode at about the time it reaches the farthest point a normal person can throw it.
-Protocol says if you are tossing it much closer you should let the fuse burn while holding the grenade so that explosion and reaching the target occur simultaneously.
-Believe me when I say this is much easier said than done.
+Protocol says if you are tossing it much closer you should let the fuse burn while holding the grenade so that explosion occurs simultaneously with reaching the target.
+This is much easier said than done.
 It is hard to hold a grenade in your hand knowing the fuse is burning and you are dealing with seconds.

 Veterans Day Vignette #5:

 The oddest thing I ever saw in relation to the helmet occurred shortly after I returned to the field after healing from my wounds.
-We were advancing up a hill covered in elephant grass while under fire.
-Ted Angus took a shot in his helmet that penetrated the steel pot then traveled between the shell and the liner 3/4 of the circumference of the helmet.
-Ted was unscathed though he did have a bit of a headache.
+While under fire, we were advancing up a hill covered in elephant grass.
+Ted Angus took a shot in his helmet that penetrated the steel pot at such an angle that it traveled between it and the liner 3/4 of the circumference of the helmet.
+Ted was unscathed, though he did have a bit of a headache.